 Little Mountain Place

 Residents living at LMP have diverse needs, complex physical and/or mental health needs and come from diverse cultural backgrounds.
-Our residents are supported to live to their fullest ability through a person-centred approach to care.
+Our residents are supported to live to their fullest ability through resident and family centred care.
 A large percentage of our residents are of Asian descent, therefore:

 • We offer an Asian fusion menu.